 To micronize or not to micronize?

 The best sunscreens with zinc oxide have the ingredient micronized.
-Some scientists argue micronized is bad because small oxides can get into your skin and cause oxidation.
-Yet the vast majority argue that the benefit of a micronized zinc oxide in preventing UV-induced oxidation is greater than the risk of oxide-induced oxidation.
+Some scientists argue that micronized is bad because small oxides can get into your skin and cause oxidation, yet the vast majority argue that the benefit of a micronized zinc oxide in preventing UV-induced oxidation is greater than the risk of oxide-induced oxidation.
 What’s more, very precise studies [with electron microscopy] have shown only very minimal levels of micronized oxides penetrate the uppermost layer of the skin (Skin Pharmacology and Physiology, 2007).

 Besides, let’s face it – many men and women still tan to look better.
 The cosmetic advantage afforded by micronizing oxides is magnificent – no telltale white streaks, fast absorption, easy make-up application afterwards.

 What are the best sunscreens with zinc and titanium oxide?

 Now, the best sunscreens with micronized zinc oxide, in my opinion, are Mychelle Sun Screen SPF 28 ($35.68, Amazon.com) and NIA 24 Sun Damage Prevention 100% Mineral Sunscreen SPF 30 ($27.78, Amazon.com).
 Note that the NIA 24 sunscreen contains nicotinamide, a derivative of vitamin B3, which will make your skin red, irritated, and inflamed for 2-3 days. (!)
 So why use it?
 Your skin will appear clearer, firmer, and smoother – all the benefits of vitamin B3 – once your skin gets used to it.
 It’s a sunscreen and a skin-refining treatment in one.